 In the following pages, I explain an easy-step process that can be applied to most stressful situations.
-Additionally, you will find herein knowledge regarding the journey that led me to this triathlon adventure.
+Additionally, you will find herein knowledge regarding this journey that led me to do this triathlon adventure.
 I have tried to separate both the process and stories to make it easier to depict relevant pieces of the content that is being conveyed.
-Each chapter will commence with the steps, followed by an associated storyline later in the book.
-This is done so that this book may be used as a reference without having to go through the entire narrative.
-I am pleased to share this pain-tosuccess journey with you.
-My firsthand experiences and stories are used as an example to show you that success over major depressive conditions can be overcome.
+Each chapter will commence with the steps, followed by the story line.
+This is done so that this book may be used as a reference without having to go through the entire storyline.
+I am pleased to share this, pain to success, journey with you.
+My personal experiences and stories are used as an example to show you that success over major depressive conditions can be overcome.
 If you are not motivated, I hope you are at least entertained.
 Regardless, I am happy you are reading my first book and encouraging me to grow.

 While this book is not a medical guide, it can be a great starting point for those who want to explore alternative pathways for improving their health.
-It offers up a simple yet effective approach that has improved my physical and mental well-being.
+It offers up a simple yet effective approach that improved my physical and mental wellbeing.
 The information in this book can help provide insight into how our lifestyle choices are connected to our overall health and provide the tools to make changes that can have a positive impact.
 Of course, it is always important to consult with a healthcare professional before making any major changes to your lifestyle.
-Taking the time to read this book and reflect on what it teaches can be a fantastic way of learning more about yourself and your health, as well as helping you make better decisions regarding your well-being.
+Taking the time to read this book and reflect on what it teaches can be a great way of learning more about yourself and your health, as well as helping you make better decisions regarding your wellbeing.

 I cannot guarantee your results.
 However, many people have gone through this process and come out to the other end better than they ever were.
 The key here is that you need to conduct consistent application of this system.
 Implement it right away and follow it every day without fail.
-I would love to hear how this book has transformed your life and if you added your twist to this recipe.
-Come dive and learn from the tumultuous adventures of this journey that led me to the Epicdeca.
+I would love to hear how this book has transformed your life and if you added your own twist to this recipe.
+Come dive and learn from the tumultuous peripeties of this journey that led me to the Epicdeca.